 You can also generate and view the documentation for a single class directly in the BlueJ editor.
 To do this, open the editor and use the popup menu in the editor's toolbar.
-Change the selection from Implementation to Interface.
-This will show the javadoc style documentation (the class's interface) in the editor.
+Change the selection from Source Code to Documentation.
+This will show the javadoc style documentation in the editor.

-10.5 Working with libraries
+9.5 Working with libraries